datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 ```

 Although R starts with many functions, like addition, enabled by default, we need to explicitly load others ourselves.
-R organizes its functions into packages.
+R organizes its functions into _packages_.
 To use a package, you must first _install_ it and, second, _load_ it.

 - You install packages using the install.packages() command.
 - You load a package with the library() command.

+When using DataCamp, you never need to install a package.
+All the packages you need are already installed on our servers.
+Also, in general, you do not need to load a package since doing so repeatedly would get very annoying.
+Instead, I will explicitly tell you to load a library in certain exercises, like this one.

 `@instructions`